cl-illc/cl-illc.github.io/README.md

 First of all, be careful because the databases required very specific formats.
 The data about courses we teach can be entered in _data/bsc.yml and _data/msc.yml.
 In the future, it would be nice if tutorials.yml gets filled up as well (e.g. w/ links to Wilker's tutorial, Jelle's ESSLLI'2021 course).
 Information about people can be entered in _data/phds.yml and _data/staff.yml.
 Make sure to also add a picture (for now: only jpg seems to work) in img/people/

+# Contribute news items

+Please contribute as many news-worthy items as possible.
+All that is required is to add a markdown-file in the _posts folder.

+# Help write the "Things you may know us for page"

+I (Jelle) would like to have a page output.md that explains our most wellknown contributions (DOP, Graph convolution, TreeLSTM, Lambada, etc.) with nice graphs and accessible text.

 # Contribute a page

 You can add a page by adding a markdown file to the root of the repository.
-This file stards with a header
+This file starts with a header

 ```
 ---